WebAssembly/compilation-hints/proposals/compilation-hints/Overview.md

 The section `metadata.code.compilation_order` contains the order in which functions should be compiled in order to minimize wait times until the compilation is completed.
 This is especially relevant during instantiation and startup but might also be relevant later.
   * *byte offset* |U32| with value 0 (function level only)
-  * *hint length* |U32| with value 2
+  * *hint length* |U32| in bytes
   * *compilation order* |U32| starting at 0 (functions with the same order value will be compiled in an arbitrary order but before functions with a higher order value)
   * *hotness* |U32| defining how often this function is called

-If a length of larger than 2 is present, only the first two values of the following hint data is evalued while the rest is ignored.
+If a length of larger than required to store 2 values is present, only the first two values of the following hint data is evalued while the rest is ignored.
 This leaves space for future extensions, e.g. grouping functions.
-Similarly, the *hotness* can be dropped if a length of 1 is given.
+Similarly, the *hotness* can be dropped if a length corresponds to only 1 value is given.

 The *hotness* attribute has no pre-defined meaning.
 The larger the value, to more often a function is expected to run.
 So an engine can simply order the functions by hotness and tier up the ones with the largest *hotness* until the compilation budget is exceeded.
 The compilation budget might depend on the engine, compiler, available resources, how long the program has been running, etc. The special value of 0 is reserved for functions that only run once (e.g. initialization functions).
 An engine can decide to interpret those functions only or to free up code space by removing the compiled code after execution.
 Applications can run sich a function multiple times, but they should not because this might come with severe performance penalties, e.g. for repeated recompilation, not ever getting tiered up, etc.